7 Days Itinerary for Vietnam: Everything You Need to Know

 Must-Try Dish: Goi Cuon Chay

-Fresh spring rolls stuffed with crisp veggies and aromatic herbs, all wrapped in delicate rice paper—these rolls are light, refreshing, and typically served with a tasty dipping sauce that adds a nice kick.
-You can snag a serving for about 20,000 VND ($0.85 USD)—a bargain for such a tasty treat.
+Fresh spring rolls stuffed with crisp veggies and aromatic herbs, all wrapped in delicate rice paper, are light, refreshing, and typically served with a tasty dipping sauce that adds a nice kick.
+A serving costs about 20,000 VND ($0.85 USD), a bargain for such a tasty treat.

 Day 4: The Ha Long Bay Cruise